 In the Philippines, low-cost carrier Cebu Pacific offers not just a quicker option to get around domestically, but also a more affordable option for overseas migrant workers who wish to travel home more frequently.

 A 2023 data by the Philippine Statistics Authority show that there are an estimated 2.16 million Filipino overseas migrant workers.
-Almost 50% of this population of migrant workers lives in the Middle East.
+Almost 50% of this population of migrant workers live in the Middle East.
 Long before low-cost carriers served the Middle East-Asia route, overseas migrant workers, especially those with blue collar jobs, often took years saving for airfares to visit their families back home in the Philippines.

 In October 2013, Cebu Pacific, whose motto is to ‘fly every Juan’ (Juan dela Cruz being the national personification of the common man in the Philippines), became the first budget carrier to launch flights between Dubai International Airport (DXB) to Manila International Airport (MNL).